Neotron-Compute/Neotron-Book/src/2_bios.md

 fn VideoModeFontSet(font_info: FontInfo) -> Result<(), Error>;
 ```

-Change the current text mode font.
+Change the current bitmap font.
+Pixel data is laid out row-wise, with each row of each glyph packed into an integer number of bytes.
+For example, a 7-pixel wide glyph is packed into bytes (leaving the LSB unused), whilst a 9-pixel glyph is packed into two bytes as a big-endian 16-bit value, leaving the 7 LSBs of the second (low) byte unused.

 An error is returned if the current mode doesn't support soft fonts, or if the width/height parameters are not compatible with the current mode, or if the `font_len` does not equal `int((glyph_width_pixels + 7) / 8) * glyph_height_rows * 256`.

-Neotron uses MS-DOS / IBM CodePage 850, so there are only 256 glyphs in a font.
+Neotron uses 8-bit fonts, so there are only 256 glyphs in a font.
 Unicode text must be mapped to this set of glyphs for display on-screen.
 Alternative the OS can implement its own rendering system and simply draw pixels using the BIOS.

+The standard Neotron fonts match MS-DOS / IBM Code Page 850, but user-supplied fonts can do anything (they don't even have to be characters - they could be background tiles for a game, for example).

 ### VideoModePageSet